rog2054/rnt/README.md

 Think of this as a way to quickly verify the things that your team might usually take 20 minutes to check manually.
 In our initial testing we ran over 100 individual tests in single test run under 30 seconds, and there is potential to increase the performance.

 Some suggested use cases are:
-1. Before & After a making a configuration change, to verify that nothing else has been accidentally broken as a side-effect.
+1. Run a RNT test suite Before & After making a configuration change to verify that nothing else has been accidentally impacted as a side-effect.
-2. When a WAN circuit or network device fails, to show you the impact (ie where routing has changed).
+2. Run RNT tests when a WAN circuit or network device fails to give you a quick idea of the impact so you can focus your efforts on any workarounds that might be needed to restore service/performance to the business (or pat yourselves on the back because everything failed over flawlessly, for once!).

 It is provided as a ready-built docker image 🐳 and can be run on either Windows or Linux.